paulcourty/BlackJackRL/README.md

-# Black Jack with Reinforcement Learning
+# Reinforcement Learning with Black Jack

 <br>

-Introduction to Reinforcement Learning (Monte-Carlo algorithm) with Black Jack.
+Introduction to Reinforcement Learning - **Monte-Carlo algorithm** - with Black Jack.

 The project is a cool demonstration of an AI learning to play Black Jack by itself: learning from thousands of games through rewards & losses.